Anxiety and seizures: an introduction

 • Anxiety after seizures: It is also common for people to feel intense feelings of anxiety in the aftermath of a seizure.
 This could be because of chemicals released in the brain during the seizure.
 But it could also be related to social factors (people might feel embarrassed of losing control in front of others).

 • Anti-seizure medication side effects: Some anti-seizure medications can cause people to feel anxious.
+If you notice this, speak with your physician - they can advise you on what to do.

 Panic attack / anxiety or seizure?

 A panic attack or anxiety attack is an extreme form of anxiety that causes severe physical reactions.
 These can include heart palpitations, sweating, trembling and shaking, headaches, dizziness, hot flashes and chills.
-They are accompanied with a feeling of intense fear.
+They are accompanied by a feeling of intense fear.

 Many of these symptoms can appear similar to epileptic seizures.
 However a panic attack is not the same as an epileptic seizure (seizures are caused by unusual electrical discharges in the brain).